IPL - Intense Pulsed Light

 REDNESS: Again we are treating the symptoms only.
 Generalised redness often comes from Rosacea, which cannot be cured, but IPL is a great tool in the management of the problem.
 Non-Rosacea redness may stay away for longer, but how the skin is looked after and protected afterwards, again determines the longevity of results.

-Generally more than one treatment is required for ultimate results as the intensity and depth of the issues vary, so one setting will not suit everything.
+Generally up to three treatments are required for ultimate results as the intensity and depth of the issues vary.

 ARE THERE ANY SIDE EFFECTS?